 If the calcium in your urine builds up and crystallizes, you may develop kidney stones.
+These can cause pain on either side of your lower back.
 Although kidney stones can form from other compounds in the urine, calcium stones are the most common.

 You can also develop stones if your kidneys absorb an abnormal amount of calcium.
 Your diet, including how much fluid you drink, can also contribute to the creation of kidney stones.
 Drinking too little water means that you'll make less urine and more calcium can build up.

 Your body tries to get rid of kidney stones by sending them out through your bladder.
 Kidney stones can be quite painful, especially when you urinate.

 For this test, you collect all the urine you produce in a 24-hour period so that it can be looked at in a lab.

 You may have this test if your doctor needs to see how well your kidneys are working, especially if you get kidney stones.

 What other tests might I have along with this test?

 Your doctor may also order other tests, including:

 Many things may affect your lab test results.
 These include the method each lab uses to do the test.
 Even if your test results are different from the normal value, you may not have a problem.
 To learn what the results mean for you, talk with your health care provider.